1. 4.13 Custom elements

 1. Let callbackValue be ?
 Get(prototype, callbackName).

-Finally, if the first set of substeps threw an exception, then rethrow that exception (thus terminating this algorithm).
-Otherwise, continue onward.
+Finally, if the steps threw an exception, rethrow that exception.

 15. Let definition be a new custom element definition with name name, local name localName, constructor constructor, observed attributes observedAttributes, lifecycle callbacks lifecycleCallbacks, form-associated formAssociated, disable internals disableInternals, and disable shadow disableShadow.

-17. Let document be this CustomElementRegistry's relevant global object's associated Document.
+17. Let document be this's relevant global object's associated Document.

-1. If this CustomElementRegistry contains an entry with name name, then return that entry's constructor.
+1. If this's custom element definition set contains an item with name name, then return that item's constructor.

 CustomElementRegistry/getName